nelsonic/nelsonic.github.io/draft/goals--Brian-Tracy-12-step-goal-setting-guide.md

 1. Especially, identify the skills that you will have to develop to be in the top 10% of your field.
 2. Your ***weakest key skill*** sets the height of your income and your success.
 i.
-Key Question: “What one skill, if you developed and did it in an excellent fashion, would have the greatest positive impact on your life?”
+Key Question: "What one skill, if you developed and did it in an excellent fashion, would have the greatest positive impact on your life?"
 Whatever the skill, write it down, make a plan and work on it every single day.

-> _**Key Question**: “What **one skill**, if you developed and did it in an excellent fashion, would have the greatest positive impact on your life?_”
+> _**Key Question**: "What **one skill**, if you developed and did it in an excellent fashion, would have the greatest positive impact on your life?_"

 ## 6. Identify the `People` whose help and cooperation you will require to achieve your goal.